minegrass/dyFbTool/README.md

-add these linux command to dockerfile sudo apt-get update sudo apt-get install packagename ./google-chrome-stable_current_amd64.deb then npm start will be ok!
+add these linux command to dockerfile sudo apt-get update sudo apt-get install ./google-chrome-stable_current_amd64.deb -y then npm start will be ok!